huangli712/ACTest/docs/src/examples/generate.md

 lcorr   = 0.5      # Correlation length
-tcorr   = false    # Is noise correlated in imaginary time axis fnpd    = false    # Whether the spectrum is non-positive definite lpeak   = [1,2,3,4,5,6] # Possible number of peaks
+tcorr   = false    # Is noise correlated in imaginary time axis fnpd    = false    # Whether the spectrum is non-positive definite fpbc    = false    # Whether the physical boundary condition is applied lpeak   = [1,2,3,4,5,6] # Possible number of peaks
 ```
 Once the **act.toml** file is prepared, the following command should be executed in the terminal: